Let me ask you this – can your business afford to throw away 30% of all of the traffic arriving at your website?

 It may take many visits before a prospect converts to a customer.
 An experienced SEO marketer will take this into consideration and understand what causes conversions.
 A deep understanding of conversion psychology forms the foundation of a successful SEO campaign.

 People tend to base their actions on the behaviour of others, whether online or in person.
-Users respond to subtle guidance as to the next action they should take.
+Users respond to subtle guidance.
+Gentle nudges to help them decide the next action they should take.
 The most visible guidance is found in a call to action.
 Guide the visitor to a conversion with a well-thought-out path.

 If you want to master SEO, you must fully appreciate the psychology of search and consumer search habits.
 A profitable SEO strategy is based on how real people act and think.
 Know your customers and optimize accordingly.